 · Road trip to West Busuanga for waterfalls, beaches, giraffes and dugongs!

 · River kayaking around Kingfisher Park and Old Busuanga mangroves

 · Motorbike to Cabu Beach and Maquinit Hot Springs near town

 · Climb Mt.
-Tapyas for sunrise or sunset views - great exercise
+Tapyas near the office for sunrise or sunset views - great exercise!

 Limited internet access

 We are smokers

 More than two